Data driven insights

 With high levels of growth expected over the next 20 years and the significant accessibility challenges faced across multiple transport modes, long-term strategic transport and land use data for Macquarie Park and North Ryde is vital in guiding and prioritising the future development of transport infrastructure and services.

-OPAL train data for Macquarie Park and North Ryde
+Pre-Metro Opal data for Macquarie Park and North Ryde

 Macquarie University Station